IPTN N250: Variants

-Rebuilding program of N-250 by B.J.
+Rebuilding program of N250 by B.J.
 Habibie under PT Regio Aviasi Industri.
 Planned for conducting its first flight between 2019 and 2020.
 When finished, it will be able to carry up to 92 passengers with a range of up to 800 nm (1.481 km).
 LoIs have been signed by NAM Air for ordering 100 planes consisting of 50 firm orders and 50 optional orders, and Kalstar Aviation for 25 planes.
 Other airlines that have expressed their interest including Wings Air, Citilink, Sky Aviation and Merpati Nusantara Airlines.